mahdiyazdani/Hypermarket/docs/README.md

 ## Get the Theme

-Install Hypermarket WordPress theme from the [WordPress.org](https://wordpress.org/themes/hypermarket) themes directory for free.
+Install Hypermarket theme from the [WordPress.org](https://wordpress.org/themes/hypermarket) themes directory for free.

 ## Get the Plugin